Neotron-Compute/Neotron-Book/src/1_introduction.md

 ### Raspberry Pi

 Yes, you can buy a Raspberry Pi for a little as $5 - and it's a wonderful product that has done arguably more than anything since the BBC Microcomputer in terms of putting hardware you can actually program into the hands of young people.
 But, the downside is that you get a big, complicated piece of silicon, a proprietary GPU subsystem, 25 million lines of kernel source code, and even more in a user-land which has parts dating back over 30 years.
 No one person could hope to understand all of that!
+While we could probably port the Neotron OS to the Raspberry Pi, we'd have to treat the video sub-system as a black-box (like RISC OS does) and the complexity and lack of documentation of that subsystem presents a big barrier to fully understanding the system.

 ### x86 based systems, like the original IBM PC

 You could build yourself a clone of the original IBM PC ([kits do exist](https://monotech.fwscart.com/)), but it involves a lot of components that are very difficult to obtain nearly 40 years since that design first came out.
 Rust is also designed around a flat memory model (rather than the segmentation:offset model used since the 8086), and that means using at least an [80386](https://hackaday.com/2015/11/17/a-modern-386-development-board/).
 And, of course, these are plain CPUs rather than microcontrollers, so you'll need to find a 'chipset' containing interrupt controller, DRAM memory controller and timers; as well as separate video, sound and IO sub-systems.
+Our System-on-Chip based design simplifies the motherboard design and reduces cost, and unlike with modern x86 SoCs, we don't have to deal with complicated subsystems such as UEFI, ACPI or PCI.

 ### 6502 based systems (like the PE6502 and Commander X16)

 You could build a 6502 based system, and many people do, but the Rust programming language doesn't (and probably never will) support an 8-bit CPU with only 256 bytes of stack.

+### 68000 based systems

+At the present time, there is no 68k backend in LLVM.
+If there was, a 68000 system would certainly make an interesting alternative to Neotron.

+### PowerPC based systems

+LLVM does have a PowerPC backend, but unfortunately the only PowerPC CPU or SoC available in a hand-solderable package (i.e. not a BGA) is an obsolete 200 MHz 603e from Microchip.

 ### Atmel AVR based systems